pecksr/Cribl-Lab01/docs/index.md

 ![Cribl-Lab01-35](_images/Cribl-Lab01-35.png)

-### 2. Send data to a S3 bucket (WWT will use an internal MinIO)
+### 3. Send data to a S3 bucket (In this lab will use an internal MinIO server)

-To send data to the S3 bucket lets create a new route.
+To send data to the S3 bucket, we will need to create a new route.
 - From Routing / Data Routes Click the + Route at the top right button within the Routes panel (left)

--
-Enter the following values:
+**Enter the following values:**
 - Route Name*: Big_json_to_S3
 - Filter: __inputId=='datagen:Big_JSON'
 - Pipeline*: Reduction